 Expandable Devices

-With plug-and-play configurability, a lone worker cartridge without gas detection can be easily swapped for a G7 diffusion cartridge, turning the device into personal gas detector, including the ability to go from a single-gas to a multi-gas detector for up to five gases.
+With plug-and-play configurability, a lone worker cartridge without gas detection can be easily swapped for a G7 diffusion cartridge, turning the device into a personal gas detector, including the ability to go from a single-gas to a multi-gas detector for up to five gases.

-Plus, the connectivity of this technology means that the device data and gas readings are automatically uploaded in real-time — allowing your workers to be confident that their safety is constantly being monitored
+Plus, the connectivity of this technology means that the device data and gas readings are automatically uploaded in real-time — allowing your workers to be confident that their safety is constantly being monitored.

 Contract Tracing in the Age of COVID-19